-type, and animal model.
+However, the exact role of NO in wound healing is still controversial, and the exposure dose and duration of NO effective for wound healing are closely related to the microenvironment, cell type, and animal model.
 In this respect, more attention should be taken to these factors in the design of NO-delivery systems as a wound healing therapy.
 In addition, the releasing characteristics of NO-releasing biomaterials should also be carefully designed and evaluated to meet the requirements of clinical applications, especially for chronic wound healing.
-On the other hand, along with the deepens of the understanding to
+On the other hand, along with the deepened understanding of NO related biology and the progress of material science, we believe that more NO synthetic enzyme mimics and in situ NO producing nano-/macro-reactors or scaffold-based NO mini-factories would be developed in the future to realize more convenient NO production and environmental-responsive release for chronic wound healing and smart management.

-Author Contributions
+Author contributions

-Min Wu: Writing, Software; Zhihui Lu: Figures drawing; Keke Wu: Revise; Changwoo Nam: Conception, Revise; Lin Zhang: Revise; Jinshan Guo: Conception, Supervision, Edit.
+Min Wu: writing, software; Zhihui Lu: figures drawing; Keke Wu: revise; Changwoo Nam: conception, revise; Lin Zhang: revise; Jinshan Guo: conception, supervision, edit.